 15. Lack of emotional intimacy

 The bond becomes stronger with trust and commitment.
 But when these traits disappear, the relationship turns void.
 If the couple lives like roommates, they are not living a happy life.
-Partners should feel worthy and loved, and not too casually such that their bond can break anytime with anything.
+Partners should feel worthy and loved.

 Scott says, “Inability to say, ‘sorry, I was wrong” is also a sign of unhealthy relationship.
 Being able to acknowledge and take responsibility for your own stuff is a sign of emotional maturity.
 When someone acts out from a wounded internal place, it’s important that they catch it as quickly as possible.
 The longer it takes to say sorry, the stronger the grip of the ego.”

 Love should be both gentle and strong.
 But the feelings should not be so extreme or overwhelming that you are tied up with strings of obligation.